 Content Security Policy (CSP) in XAF Blazor Apps

-• 2 minutes to read
+- 2 minutes to read

 Content Security Policy (CSP) is a built-in browser mechanism that helps you protect your web application against certain types of attacks, such as Cross-Site Scripting (XSS), clickjacking, and data injection.
 CSP is supported in most modern browsers, including Chrome, Edge, Firefox, Opera, Safari, and mobile browsers.
-For more information on how to use the Content Security Policy with an ASP.NET Core Blazor application, refer to the following Microsoft topic: Enforce a Content Security Policy for ASP.NET Core Blazor.

 To enable CSP protection, specify a Content-Security-Policy header or use the <meta> tag and explicitly define authorized functionality with CSP directives.
 You can list allowed scripts, styles, and external domains that store required resources.
-Apply the following directives in the <head> content of the Pages/_Host.cshtml file:
+Apply the following directives in the <head> section of the Pages/_Host.cshtml file:

 <head>